ranggakd/DAIly/ideas/regression_forecasting_metrics/readme.md

 > 1. Metrics are calculated using `sklearn.metrics`, with the exception of `MASE`, `sMAPE`, and `MBD`.
 Results may vary based on different implementations.
 > 2. The datasets for these metrics were synthesized using mathematical formulas like sine and cosine for controlled predictability.
 > 3. The controlled models used are `statsmodels.tsa.ar_model.AutoReg` and `OffsetModel`.
-> 4. `AutoReg` was chosen for its fundamental nature in *time series forecasting*, while `OffsetModel` mimics good performance by shifting test data.
+> 4. `AutoReg` was chosen for its fundamental nature in *time series forecasting*, while `OffsetModel` mimics good performance by shifting test data positively.
 > 5. This experiment focuses on **forecasting problems**, highlighting that all forecasting problems are regressions, but not vice-versa. *Click 📊 for the plot*.
 > 6. When using `MBD` with negative or mixed observed values, interpret results with caution. **The metric's sign** can be influenced by both **the bias direction** and **the sign of observed values**.
 > 7. This experiment is not intended to serve as a rule of thumb or a best practice.
 Instead, it offers a glimpse into how different metrics behave on controlled models and datasets to foster a deeper understanding.